Sam-Gold-See/Puzzle-Game/README.md

 5. Implement interface directory and buttons.
 6. Change the game image.
 7. Replay the current game image.
+8. Save the current game progress.
+9. Read the save file and restore the game progress (the save file will be deleted).
-8. Log out.
+10. Log out.
-9. Exit the program.
+11. Exit the program.

 ## Proviso

-This project is based on itheima but does not include `src\game\ui\RegisterFrame.java`.
+This project is based on itheima, some of the codes are written by myself according to the project logic.
 You can use the entire project if you wish.
 I hope it also helps you study Java effectively.

 If you want to contact me, you can email `chunxin.huang@m.scnu.edu.cn`.